NazeefShk/aws-static-website-hosting/README.md

-# AWS Static Website Hosting
+# AWS S3 Portfolio Website

+A cloud-based portfolio website hosted using Amazon S3 Static Website Hosting.
+This project demonstrates fundamental AWS cloud concepts including storage management, static website deployment, access control configuration, and cloud-based hosting.

+---

 ## Project Overview

-This project demonstrates the deployment of a static website using Amazon S3.
-The website is hosted on AWS cloud infrastructure and configured for public access using S3 Static Website Hosting.
-The project showcases fundamental cloud computing concepts including storage management, access control, website deployment, and cloud-based hosting.
+This project showcases the deployment of a personal portfolio website on Amazon S3.
+The website was built using HTML and CSS and hosted using AWS S3 Static Website Hosting.

+The objective of this project was to gain practical experience with AWS cloud services, website deployment, storage management, and access control configuration.

+---

 ## Technologies Used